nazrulworld/fhir.resources/README.rst

 1. Number of arguments are fixed, as well as names are also. i.e ``(cls, values)``.
 2. Should return ``values``, unless any exception need to be raised.
 3. Validator should be attached only one time for individual Model.
+Update [from now, it's not possible to attach multiple time same name validator on same class]

 Example 1: Validator for Patient::